-Fact sheet: Excavation (in the dry) and off-site disposal – sediments
+Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 From: Public Services and Procurement Canada